chejianchao/diff-dom-template/README.md

   2. npm install
   3. npm run build
   4. open index.html
-  5. write your code in `src` folder
+  5. write your code in `src` folder.
+  6. after writting your code, you must run `npm run build` again.

 # Api
   `DiffDom.shouldRender()` will notify to render the dom.